MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

     Using the original **ContentID** value to track data will not include any access performed for the user's downloaded file.
 Additionally, revoking access based on the original **ContentID** value will not revoke access for any of the downloaded files.

-    In such cases, administrators may be able to locate the downloaded files using PowerShell to find the new **ContentID** values to track or revoke access.
+    If administrators have access to the downloaded files, they can use PowerShell to identify a document's **ContentID** for track and revoke actions.

 ### Known issues for the AIP client and OneDrive